-Once I realized that checking BG on my phone was going to be nearly as tiresome as on the insulin pump itself, I decided to check out watches, realizing that blood glucose is arguably the killer app for digital watches, especially for someone who is highly active.
+Once I realized that checking BG on my phone was going to be nearly as tiresome as on the insulin pump itself, I decided to check out watches, reflecting that blood glucose is arguably the killer app for digital watches, especially for someone who is highly active.
 I quickly realized that the Dexcom supported the Apple Watch pretty well, but that wasn't an option for me having an Android phone.

 I was also concerned about the cost of the Apple ecosystem having used it previously.

 The real leap in learning came when I discovered an app on Github that runs on Fitbit Versa and similar devices.
 A quick trip to BestBuy and some configuration meant that I could track my BG on my wrist while exercising for a little over $100.
 Glance has been a game changer for me since I use it daily when running or walking the dog and at-a-glance while sleeping has alerted me to problems that I otherwise would have missed.
 Kudos to Ryan Mason!